hdShang/arxiv-daily/docs/cs-RO/2025-10-25/papers/251022204v1-bridging-perception-and-reasoning-dual-pipeline-neuro-symbolic-landi.md

 ---
 layout: default
-title: Bridging Perception and Reasoning: Dual-Pipeline Neuro-Symbolic Landing for UAVs in Cluttered Environments
+title: "Bridging Perception and Reasoning: Dual-Pipeline Neuro-Symbolic Landing for UAVs in Cluttered Environments"
 ---

 # Bridging Perception and Reasoning: Dual-Pipeline Neuro-Symbolic Landing for UAVs in Cluttered Environments